Germany announces plans to combat far-right extremism and online hate speech | DW | 30.10.2019

 Meanwhile, Germany's Data Protection Commission said it will be observing the developments closely as Wednesday's proposals move toward becoming law.

-Complications could also arise if a referal turns out to be a mistake, by which point private data will already have been shared between private companies and German domestic intelligence.
+Complications could also arise if a referral turns out to be a mistake, by which point private data will already have been shared between private companies and German domestic intelligence.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.